calekennedy/CS2413/README.md

 ## Administrative Remark

 If you are a student at the University of Oklahoma (or any other university), please feel free to use the code in this repo.
 I do not care what you do with it.
 Hopefully it will help you better understand data structures and C++, or at the very least give you a template to work against.
 However, if you are attending the University of Oklahoma, you must (and I cannot stress this enough) credit this source.
-I am not being self-interested, failure to provide credit is considered academic misconduct.
+I am not being self-interested -- failure to provide credit is considered academic misconduct.

 #### Academic Misconduct charges may be brought against any student who fails to properly credit their sources.
 #### Many penalties are possible when a student is found guilty of an act of academic misconduct, including expulsion.